UCL-VR/ubiq/Documentation/docs/eventloggingexperimentquestionnaire.md

 ![The Questionnaire Sample Scene in the Editor](images/3b19e567-c18b-47bb-809f-6276c22a64be.png)

-The scene contains a script `LogCreatorCollector` that creates a `LogCollector` if the Scene is running in the Editor, as an experimentor may do.
-The Questionnaire can be completed locally.
-Alternatively, the scene can be run remotely, and the experimentor in the Editor can click *Start Collection* on the `LogCollector` to recieve the Questionnaire results.
+The Questionnaire can be completed locally in Play Mode.
+Alternatively, the scene can be run remotely, and the experimentor in the Editor can join the same room as the remote copy.
+In either case, the experimentor in the Editor can click *Start Collection* on the `NetworkScene` > `Log Manager` > `LogCollector` to recieve the Questionnaire results.

 The experimentor can click *Start Collection* before or after the questionnaire has been completed, and the participant can complete the Questionnaire before or after joining the room.
 In all cases the results will be receieved correctly.

 ### Sample Output

-Below is the resulting *User* log file from an application built with the Questionnaire scene.
+Below is the resulting *Experiment* log file from an application built with the Questionnaire scene.

 ```
 [
-{"ticks":637599760103005990,"event":"Answer","arg1":"Slider 1","arg2":0.7987003},
+{"ticks":637795003787005516,"peer":"f7d98080-7c7b05ca","event":"Answer","arg1":"Slider 1","arg2":0.707253},
-{"ticks":637599760103292320,"event":"Answer","arg1":"Slider 2","arg2":0.28863412},
+{"ticks":637795003787045512,"peer":"f7d98080-7c7b05ca","event":"Answer","arg1":"Slider 2","arg2":0.30657154},
-{"ticks":637599760103293850,"event":"Answer","arg1":"Slider 3","arg2":0.7020102}
+{"ticks":637795003787045512,"peer":"f7d98080-7c7b05ca","event":"Answer","arg1":"Slider 3","arg2":0.7034317}
 ]
 ```

 The Questionnaire was filled in on an Oculus Quest, after joining the same room as a user running the same scene in the Unity Editor.
-As soon as the Questionnaire was completed, the Unity Editor user could find the *User* log by clicking the *Open Folder* button of the `LogCollector` Component in the Editor.
+As soon as the Questionnaire was completed, the Unity Editor user could find the *Experiment* log by clicking the *Open Folder* button of the `LogCollector` Component in the Editor.

 ![Log Collector Inspector at Runtime](images/d7937ef2-069b-40e2-b596-1ceccd749a24.png)

-Since no filters were set up on the `LogManager`, an *Application* log for the session is also created in the same folder.
+Since no filters were set up on the `LogManager`, a *Debug* log for the session is also created in the same folder.

 ```
 [